 Illinois has an active marijuana program, but it is far from finalized.
 It currently has a medical marijuana program, and as of 2020, it will also allow recreational use.
 It is no surprise that the cannabis market in Illinois shows excellent promise.
-Those looking to start a marijuana growing operation will have plenty of opportunities in this state.
+Those looking to start a marijuana growing operations in Illinois will have plenty of opportunities.

 When was cannabis made legal

 Illinois enacted The Compassionate Use of Medical Cannabis Pilot Program Act (HB 1) in 2013.
 It was intended to be a temporary program to service qualifying patients in the state.
 It specified 35 qualifying conditions, but excluded chronic pain, one of the main reasons people use medical cannabis.

 Patients could have up to 5 ounces of cannabis every month among and could purchase it from one of the 60 dispensing organizations, supplied by 22 cultivation centers.

 In June 2019, Illinois passed the Cannabis Regulation and Taxation Act which will allow residents to possess up to 30 grams of marijuana beginning January 1, 2020.

 The current law allows up to 60 cannabis business, and 56 licenses have been issued.
 By the end of 2015, eight were in operation.
 Currently, 55 are operating.
 The Illinois Department of Agriculture has authorized cultivation centers to begin operating in 17 of the 22 districts.

 There aren’t many marijuana businesses at the moment, but Illinois’s legalization of recreational marijuana will create new opportunities.
 By 2020, the existing number of dispensaries could double to 100.
 Until additional grow operations are licensed, existing legal cultivators will be responsible for fulfilling the demand.However, those looking to join the industry will be able to apply for licenses beginning in January 2020.